 WINS places professional writers in schools, after-school programs, and community-based agencies to engage children, youth, educators, families, and “at risk” populations in the literary arts.
-WINS offerings include creative writing classes, book clubs, poetry slams, writing mentorships, zine camps, readings, and presentations–in print, via audio and video, and on-line.
+WINS offerings include creative writing classes, book clubs, poetry slams, zine camps, readings, and presentations–in print, via audio and video, and on-line.

 What do we bring to schools and neighborhoods?